-The Town has learned nothing from the millions of dollars in losses caused by its golf and restaurant deal with shrewd businessman Humberto Lopez (HSL).
-Or from another poor decision with the the Oro Valley Marketplace.
+The Town has learned nothing from the millions of dollars in losses caused by its golf and restaurant deal with shrewd businessman Humberto Lopez (HSL) or from another poor decision with the Oro Valley Marketplace.
 With that deal, Vestar convinced a former Town Council to agree to a sales tax “incentive” known as an Economic Development Agreement (EDA).
-Under this agreement, Oro Valley is required to share 45% of our sales tax revenue with Vestar – up to $23.2 million dollars – through 2029.
+That obligation was met in 2019.
+Under the agreement, Oro Valley was required to share 45% of our sales tax revenue with Vestar – up to $23.2 million dollars.
 For this deal, we were promised a “unique” mall with “signature shops.”
 Instead we got chain stores and restaurants, including Wal-Mart, Big Lots, Red Lobster and In and Out Burgers.
 Empty storefronts remain and the property is up for sale.
 Will Main Streets be more of the same?

 Oro Valley government, including unelected town planning staff, doesn’t have the business acumen and expertise in real estate development to risk another costly venture at the expense of Town residents.
 The rampant and contentious over development in Oro Valley is all tied to the need for rooftops to support Main Streets and other commercial areas in the town.